natebrunelle/cstheory-f22/markdown/ps4.md

 # Problem Set

 These are the problems you should discuss and solve first independently, then with your cohort (supposing you're in one).
-These problems focus on material discussed in the February 21 and February 23 lectures.
+These problems focus on material discussed in the September 26 and 28 lectures.

 [PS4 [PDF]](/files/ps/ps4_blank.pdf)